 Saklatvala’s campaign emphasised left-wing elements in Labour’s program: nationalisation, a wealth tax, public housing and welfare, freedom for India, Ireland and Egypt.
 He demanded equal suffrage and a program of measures to guarantee “equal opportunity” for women.
 In the 1923 election he would explain this rather moderate approach: he supported Labour’s manifesto, “with the only criticism that this is the least that one can demand under the present conditions of life all over the world”.

 In 1918 the Liberal candidate won Battersea North with 66.6%.
-In 1922, there were two rival Liberal candidates; but bourgeois forces united around the “National Liberal”, Henry Hogbin, who in 1923 would win the seat back from Saklatvala for one year as a "Constitutionalist".
+In 1922, there were two rival Liberal candidates; but bourgeois forces united around the “National Liberal”, Henry Hogbin, who in 1923 would win the seat back from Saklatvala for one year.
 The Tories mobilised in Hogbin's support.

 Although the Tories won the election, Labour’s vote share rose from 20.8% to 29.7%, and Battersea North's militant, mass-mobilising campaign elected Saklatvala with 50.5%.
 That night thousands thronged Battersea’s streets to celebrate the election of their first independent Labour MP for thirty years.